 The truth is, most clinicians are untrained and therefore unaware of the procedures or tools needed to work responsibly online.
 By working for some of these companies, they are allowing their employers to limit their abilities.
 Meanwhile, they are fully responsible for working with unscreened, online clients and patients who could be seriously mentally ill — and therefore potentially lethal.
 Some of these uninformed clinicians operate with little knowledge of the client on one end and no emergency support systems on the other.
 They may violate licensure requirements, informed consent requirements, and much more.

 Indeed, these companies are surfacing everywhere.
-One of our TeleMental Health Institute trainees reported receiving more than a dozen such letters in the last year.
-Many such professionals have been coming to our presentations, training and courses with a wide variety of questions about online therapy employers who connect them to consumers via the Internet.
+One of our Telebehavioral Health Institute trainees reported receiving more than a dozen such letters in the last year.
+Many such professionals have been coming to our presentations, training and courses with a wide variety of questions about online therapy job employers who connect them to consumers via the Internet.
 Many therapists are intrigued by the opportunities but confused about responsibilities and/or limited in time to research the issues.
 They seek our consultation to get quick responses to specific questions.
-As a result, I’ve examined related online therapy employment or service agreements as well as the “terms and conditions” of services offered to consumers.
+As a result, I’ve examined related online therapy jobs or service agreements as well as the “terms and conditions” of services offered to consumers.